tartley/tartley.github.io/posts/soma.md

 It becomes evident that you have awoken to the year 2104, and the recorded brain scans of real humans are being used to animate various robots and drones.
-Backups and fall-backs have yanked your ancient brain scan to inhabit an advanced humanoid robot, in a filthy cyberpunk base, deep under the ocean, some time after a comet strike has scoured all life from the planet's surface.
+Backups and fall-backs have yanked your ancient brain scan to inhabit an advanced humanoid robot, in a decrepit cyberpunk base, deep under the ocean, some time after a comet strike has scoured all life from the planet's surface.

-If that weren't bad enough, the base is invaded by some filthy black goo.
+If that weren't bad enough, the base is invaded by disgusting black goo.
 This infiltrates electrical and biological circuits, mimicking and improving upon their functionality.
 Portions of this host a malevolent AI, and has grown probing tendrils throughout the environment.
 It infects wildlife, producing